Monetary Policy: Definition, Types, Objectives and Instruments

 Contractive Monetary Policy is a policy in order to reduce the amount of money in circulation.
 This policy was carried out when the economy experienced inflation.
 Also known as a tight money policy (tight money policy).
 Contractive monetary policy (monetary contractive policy) which is called tight money policy (tight money policy) is a policy of reducing the amount of money in circulation.

-See also difference between speed and velocity in class 9th
+See also difference between coat and blazer

 The main objective of this policy is to reduce the inflation rate.
 The goal of contractionary monetary policy is to reduce the money supply in the economy.
 This goal can be achieved by increasing interest rates, selling government bonds, and increasing reserve requirements for banks.